-Nothing goes unnoticed by ESTPs — their Myers-Briggs assessment is the most perceptive out of all the types.
+Nothing goes unnoticed by ESTPs — their personality type assessment is the most perceptive out of all the types.
 Using their observations and strong intuition, they don’t shy away from calling out people whenever they see fit.
 Something they should often remind themselves of, however, is that not everyone is as open as they are — some people don’t look too kindly to their personal lives being broadcast.
 It’s not that they do this with malicious intent — it is just their straight shooting and colorful personality that can’t be leashed by social norms.
 Precisely their down-to-earth, energetic and charming attitude is the reason why so many people flock to them and are attracted to their friendly enthusiasm.

 - More frequently found among patients suffering from chronic pain

 - One of the top types in reported assertiveness in college